Sphaeralcea fendleri, Fendler’s Globemallow

 Common Name: Fendler’s Globemallow

-Also Called: Fendler Globe Mallow and Thicket Globe-mallow (Spanish: Mal de Ojo, Yerba de la Negrita)
+Also Called: Fendler Globe Mallow, Thicket Globe-mallow (Spanish: Mal de Ojo, Yerba de la Negrita)

 Family: Malvaceae, Globe Mallow Family